 Written by Greg Ellifritz

 I’m a big proponent of carrying a backup gun.
-I can honestly say that in more than 21 years as a cop, I haven’t worked a single shift (even when assigned full time to the range) without carrying a backup gun.
-I often carry a second gun off duty as well.
+I can honestly say that in more than 22 years as a cop, I haven’t worked a single shift (even when assigned full time to the range) without carrying a backup gun.
+I occasionally carry a second gun off duty as well.

 The benefits are obvious.
 Your primary gun can break, get taken from you, malfunction, or run out of ammunition.
 A backup gun may be more easily accessible than the primary in some positions.
 You could also use the backup gun to arm an unarmed (but trained and capable) friend if you are involved in a situation where you have a little forewarning.
 There are lots of useful reasons to carry a second pistol.